 By driving on any street, road, or highway, you give consent for testing of your breath, blood, or urine if police believe you are driving under the influence of alcohol, another drug, and/or another intoxicating compound.
-If you refuse to be tested, your driver's license will automatically be suspended for 1 year the first time, Is and 3 years for a repeat refusal.
-If you cause an accident while driving under the influence, and emergency vehicles respond, you will be liable for costs of the response.
-And you will be both morally and criminally responsible if you injure or kill anyone.
-(Killing a person by drunk or drugged driving brings a mandatory prison term of 3-14 years plus other penalties Is an and Is an analysis of the response term of 3-14 years plus other penalties.
+129 If you refuse to be tested, your driver's license will automatically be suspended for 1 year the first time, 130 and 3 years for a repeat refusal.
+131 If you cause an accident while driving under the influence, and emergency vehicles respond, you will be liable for costs of the response up to \$1,000.
+132 And you will be both morally and criminally responsible if you injure or kill anyone.
+(Killing a person by drunk or drugged driving brings a mandatory prison term of 3-14 years plus other penalties133.)